 - Create a quiet and soothing environment somewhere in the school

-- Create a safe space of quiet and comfort where students can relax
+- Create a safe comfortable space where students can relax

 Oftentimes it can be difficult to deal with trauma or stress in the school space.
-Therefore, the club will create a school-based “safe space” or mindfulness room.
+Therefore, the club will create a school-based “safe space” or mindfulness room/locker.

 - Coloring books